Age of Enlightenment: Philosophy

 In the mid-18th century, Paris became the center of philosophic and scientific activity challenging traditional doctrines and dogmas.
-The philosophical movement was led by Voltaire and Rousseau, who argued for a society based upon reason as in ancient Greece rather than faith and Catholic doctrine, for a new civil order based on natural law, and for science based on experiments and observation.
+After the Edict of Fontainebleau in 1685, the relationship between church and the absolutist government was very strong.
+The early enlightenment emerged in protest to these circumstances, gaining ground under the support of Madame de Pompadour, the mistress of Louis XV.
+Called the Siècle des Lumières, the philosophical movement of the Enlightenment had already started by the early 18th century, when Pierre Bayle launched the popular and scholarly Enlightenment critique of religion.
+As a skeptic Bayle only partially accepted the philosophy and principles of rationality.
+He did draw a strict boundary between morality and religion.
+The rigor of his Dictionnaire Historique et Critique influenced many of the Enlightenment Encyclopédistes.
+By the mid-18th century the French Enlightenment had found a focus in the project of the Encyclopédie.
+The philosophical movement was led by Voltaire and Rousseau, who argued for a society based upon reason rather than faith and Catholic doctrine, for a new civil order based on natural law, and for science based on experiments and observation.
 The political philosopher Montesquieu introduced the idea of a separation of powers in a government, a concept which was enthusiastically adopted by the authors of the United States Constitution.
 While the philosophes of the French Enlightenment were not revolutionaries and many were members of the nobility, their ideas played an important part in undermining the legitimacy of the Old Regime and shaping the French Revolution.

-Francis Hutcheson, a moral philosopher and founding figure of the Scottish Enlightenment, described the utilitarian and consequentialist principle that virtue is that which provides, in his words, "the greatest happiness for the greatest numbers".
+Francis Hutcheson, a moral philosopher and founding figure of the Scottish Enlightenment, described the utilitarian and consequentialist principle that virtue is that which provides, in his words, "the greatest happiness for the greatest numbers."
 Much of what is incorporated in the scientific method (the nature of knowledge, evidence, experience, and causation) and some modern attitudes towards the relationship between science and religion were developed by Hutcheson's protégés in Edinburgh: David Hume and Adam Smith.
 Hume became a major figure in the skeptical philosophical and empiricist traditions of philosophy.

 Kant tried to reconcile rationalism and religious belief, individual freedom and political authority, as well as map out a view of the public sphere through private and public reason.
-Kant's work continued to shape German thought and indeed all of European philosophy, well into the 20th century.
+Kant's work continued to influence German intellectual life and European philosophy more broadly well into the 20th century.

 Mary Wollstonecraft was one of England's earliest feminist philosophers.
 She argued for a society based on reason and that women as well as men should be treated as rational beings.
-She is best known for her work A Vindication of the Rights of Woman (1791).
+She is best known for her 1792 work, A Vindication of the Rights of Woman.